jhamrick/blog/source/publications/index.md

 #### Invited Talks

+* Hamrick, J. B. (2018, October). nbgrader: A Tool for Creating and Grading Assignments in the Jupyter Notebook.
+Talk presented at PyData Paris.
+Paris, France.

+* Hamrick, J. B. (2018, July).
+Meta-reasoning for adaptive physical strategy selection and control.
+Presented at the Symposium for Strategies and Representations in Physical Inference, CogSci 2018.
+Madison, WI.

+* Hamrick, J. B. (2018, July).
+Structured Computation and Representation in Deep Reinforcement Learning.
+Presented at the Workshop on Prediction and Generative Modeling in Reinforcement Learning, ICML 2018.
+Stockholm, Sweden.

+* Hamrick, J. B. (2018, March).
+Metareasoning and mental simulation in humans and artificial agents.
+Presented at the Workshop on Model-Based Cognition: Hierarchical Reasoning and Sequential Planning, COSYNE 2018.
+Breckenridge, CO.

 * Hamrick, J. B. (2017, July).
 Metacontrol for Adaptive Imagination-Based Optimization.
 Presented at the Workshop on Deep Learning in Computational Cognitive Science, CogSci 2017.
 London, UK.

 * Hamrick, J. B. (2017, July).
 Think again?
 Adaptive allocation of resources for mental simulation.
 Presented at the Symposium on Bridging Levels of Analysis with Rational Process Models, MathPsych 2017.
 Coventry, UK.